DougTrajano/olid-br/docs/index.en.md

 # OLID-BR

+Offensive Language Identification Dataset for Brazilian Portuguese (OLID-BR) is a dataset with multi-task annotations for the detection of offensive language.

+The current version (v1.0) contains 7,943 comments from different sources, including social media (YouTube and Twitter) and related datasets.

 OLID-BR contains a collection of annotated sentences in Brazilian Portuguese using an annotation model that encompasses the following levels:

 - [[Offensive content detection](#offensive-content-detection)]{Detect offensive content in sentences and categorize it.|top-right}